1968 Gibson ES-335: The Complete Buyer’s & Collector’s Guide

 Chrome Hardware Throughout

-1968 Gibson ES-335 ABR-1 Patent Number bridge — back view showing chrome hardware
+1968 Gibson ES-335 ABR-1 Patent Number bridge, back view showing chrome hardware

-Back of the ABR-1 bridge on a 1968 ES-335 — note the chrome plating and Patent Number stamping.
+Back of the ABR-1 bridge on a 1968 ES-335.
+Note the chrome plating and Patent Number stamping.

 Potentiometer Codes: The Birth Certificate

-• 68 — Year of production: 1968
+• 68 is the year of production, 1968

-• XX — The final two digits indicate the week of manufacture
+• XX is the week of manufacture

-T-Top Pickups & Capacitors
+T-Top Pickups and Capacitors

-Gibson Patent Number T-top pickup — back view showing Patent No. sticker
+Gibson Patent Number T-top pickup, back view showing Patent No. sticker

-Controls & Knobs
+Controls and Knobs

 Gibson witch hat knobs on a 1968 ES-335

-Original witch hat (top hat) knobs — the correct style for a 1968 ES-335.
+Original witch hat (top hat) knobs, the correct style for a 1968 ES-335.

 White toggle switch tip on a 1968 Gibson ES-335

-White toggle switch tip — an often-overlooked originality indicator.
+White toggle switch tip, an often-overlooked originality indicator.
 Amber or black tips indicate a replacement.

 Tuners